 For perspective, Ethiopia was the last host of Christendom.
 There, by the Grace of God, a monarch still ruled, until 1975, over a largely Christian population living in rural communities centered on monasteries.
 Ethiopia kept the Faith through Providence, of course, but let’s not ignore its isolation, homogeneous culture, and location on a plateau bordered by steep cliffs.

 Against the Heathen

 A warning: If a stable community doesn’t restore basic societal norms, only a rigid way of life prescribed by a totalitarian leader and circulated by mass media will be able to restore even a mutilated order.
 Europe, decimated by World War I, turned to the Fascists and the Communists.
-The US, which has never had any real cultural stability, has suffered the predations of abusive New Religious Movements for centuries.
+The US, which has never had any real cultural stability, has suffered the steady predations of abusive New Religious Movements for centuries.
 Our global mass culture now includes all people of consequence.
 If there is ever another world catastrophe, military, natural, or otherwise, another prophet-king could rise from the ashes of what went before.
 He would not dominate a country, as before, but mankind.
 Without a strong, unified Church to beg for the intercession of the Divine Emperor, that’s a real possibility.
 “It’s happened ere now, in the olden time.”

 Now, we labor under no delusions.
 There is no Golden Age from which we have declined, only vanity and vexation of spirit.
 Next, we will examine Anglo-Catholic history specifically.
 It will bring us back to the present in due time.